nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 5. Type the command in the command box and press Enter to execute it. e.g., typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:
     - `list` : Lists all companies.
-    - `add n/Google p/98765432 e/google@example.com a/John street, block 123, #01-01 cp/www.google-career-url.com` : Adds a company named `Google` to the Address Book.
+    - `add n/Google p/98765432 e/google@example.com a/John street, block 123, #01-01 cp/www.google-career-url.com r/Search engine giant t/Tech` : Adds a company named `Google` to the Address Book.
     - `bookmark 1` : Bookmarks the 1st company shown in the current list.
     - `bmlist` : Shows a list of all the bookmarked companies in the address book.
     - `edit 2 p/91234567 e/grab@example.com` : Edits the phone number and email address of the 2nd company to be 91234567 and grab@example.com respectively.